-- We propose for the first time, an embedding assisted attentional framework for fingerprinting BT devices. - We collect real-world BT emissions from actual IoT devices under two indoor laboratory scenarios in a rich multipath propagation and non-line-of-sight settings. - We demonstrate the lightweight nature of the proposed DL model in order to validate its practical deployment capability. - We present the evaluation results of the proposed DL model in contrast to the benchmark with RF data collected under the different time frame and different experimental setup than the training data. - Finally, we comprehensively evaluate the effects of input tensor length and anti-aliasing filtering in the prediction capability of the proposed DL model.
+- We propose for the first time, an embedding assisted attentional framework for fingerprinting BT devices. - We collect real-world BT emissions from actual IoT devices under two indoor laboratory scenarios in a rich multipath propagation, noise, and scattering (due to obstacles) settings. - We demonstrate the lightweight and scalable nature of the proposed DL model in order to validate its practical deployment capability. - We present the evaluation results of the proposed DL model in contrast to the benchmark with RF data collected under a different time frame, location, and experimental setup than the training data. - Finally, we comprehensively evaluate the effects of input tensor length and anti-aliasing filtering in the prediction capability of the proposed DL model. - The datasets utilized in this article have also been published in IEEE dataport [35] to foster deployment-friendly research in the fingerprinting realm.
+Such challenging dataset that facilitates model generalization validation for BT emitters has never been collected and made available to the public, hence its considered extremely pivotal in the RF fingerprinting research.

-II.
+III.
 EMBEDDING ASSISTED RF FINGERPRINT EXTRACTOR

-In this section, we elaborate the design of the proposed embedding assisted RF fingerprint extractor (Mbed-ATN) which enables it to classify BT emitters in unseen challenging environment.
-The proposed Mbed-ATN is a deep learning framework which adopts a convolutional neural network (CNN)based embedding module (Mbed) that serves as the feature extractor and dimensionality reduction module.
-The Mbed module maps the high dimensional BT signal input tensor to a one dimensional (1D) 1024×1 vector which feeds into a CNN and gated recurrent unit (GRU)-based attentional (ATN) classifier.
+In this section, we elaborate on the design of the proposed embedding assisted RF fingerprint extractor (Mbed-ATN) which enables it to classify BT emitters in an unseen challenging environment.
+The proposed Mbed-ATN is a deep learning framework that adopts a convolutional neural network (CNN)-based embedding module (Mbed) that serves as the feature extractor and dimensionality reduction module.
+The Mbed module maps the high dimensional BT signal input tensor $(3 \times M, M = [10k, 100k, 1M])$ to a one dimensional (1D) 1024×1 vector which feeds into a CNN and gated recurrent unit (GRU)-based attentional (ATN) classifier.
 The ATN module extracts the spatial and sequential patterns in the input vector allowing it to efficiently isolate the fingerprint from other confounding factors.
-This unique Mbed-ATN framework that combines the advantages of CNN and GRU in extracting the unique emitter characteristics is shown in FigXX.
-Emphasizing the significance of deployment of the Mbed-ATN in real-world operational scenarios, we enforce a lightweight architecture that can generalize well to the realworld environment.
+This unique Mbed-ATN framework that combines the advantages of CNN and GRU in extracting the unique emitter characteristics is shown in Fig. 1.
+Emphasizing the significance of deployment of the Mbed-ATN in real-world operational scenarios, we enforce a lightweight and scalable architecture that can generalize well to the realworld environment.

 Input Data Preprocessing: We denote the time domain BT signal of length N samples captured by the receiver as $y(t)|{i=1}^N$.
-In our previous work [6] and as an ongoing study, we have empirically determined that BT emitter fingerprinting requires larger input sample lengths and additional features in the input tensor for acceptable classification accuracy.
+In our previous work [20] and as an ongoing study, we have empirically determined that BT emitter fingerprinting requires larger input sample lengths and additional features in the input tensor for acceptable classification accuracy.
 The capture length in this study is intentionally kept large enough (N=40 MS) to experiment with data segmentation and other signal processing required to determine the input format that yields an acceptable fingerprinting accuracy.
-To keep up with the usual trend of processing short input sample lengths [9], [11], in our previous work we attempted data segmentation where the signal present regions of the captured vector are chunked in to 1024×1 inphase-quadrature (IQ) samples.
-However, such short signal lengths were proven to be insufficient to capture the challenging hopping pattern of the BT signal.
-Hence, a longer sample length with appropriate features was deemed necessary.
 We subject the captured BT signal to the following operations to generate a $3 \times M$ tensor.

-$$\mathbf{Y}^{3\times M} = \mathfrak{F}\big[\hat{y}(t){t=1}^M\big] \tag{1}$$ where $\hat{y}(t){t=1}^{M}$ is the downsampled version of $y(t){t=1}^{N}$, the first two rows contain the magnitude and phase of the decimated signal $\hat{y}(t)$ and the third row is the power spectral density (PSD) of the decimated signal.
+$$\mathbf{Y}^{3\times M} = \mathfrak{F}[\hat{y}(t){t=1}^{M}]$$ where $\hat{y}(t){t=1}^{M}$ is the downsampled version of $y(t){t=1}^{N}$, the first two rows contain the magnitude and phase of the decimated signal $\hat{y}(t)$ and the third row is the power spectral density (PSD) of the decimated signal.